 - Timely Content: Develop commentaries, proprietary research, white papers, and shorter insight posts that will interest your audiences.
 Videos, webinars, and infographics are also becoming more popular.
 Post the content on your own channels such as your website and distribute through your own digital marketing efforts like email.
 You can also increase your reach by submitting them to news publications and websites where financial advisors and investors spend their time.

 - Digital Marketing: Marketing automation strategies can keep your message in front of thousands of clients – and prospects – at the same time.
 Using social media like LinkedIn and Twitter are becoming effective ways for advisors to engage with fund firms.
 While these strategies take a commitment of time and resources, you will be amazed at the analytics over time.
 You’ll be able to track who is engaging with your content across your website, email marketing, and social media – specific names, not just aggregate numbers.
 These top leads or clients can then be called on by your sales team.
-But be sure to avoid ways on wasting your money.
+But be sure to avoid wasting your money.

 - Key Accounts: Many boutique firms lack team members who are dedicated to working with platform gatekeepers.
 As a result, no one is in charge of building relationships with decision makers and understanding the process to be considered for model portfolios or select lists.
 In addition, you may not know who your major competitors are for each platform, or the best ways to navigate each platform to seek opportunities to gain visibility.
 Some opportunities to tell your story are no cost or low cost once your funds are available on the platform.
 Others have high price tags, so it’s important to develop a strategy based on sales priorities.